This simple DIY zen garden is a big hit with kids, combining the sensory experience of a sand tray with the meditative beauty of a zen garden.

 - A fork (this functions as the miniature rake)

-I set the little zen garden sand tray on the table, beside a bowl of more melted crayon rocks and the aforementioned mini rake, knowing that the set up would be irresistible to my daughters when they came home from school.
+We set the little zen garden sand tray on the table, beside a bowl of more melted crayon rocks and the mini rake, as an invitation to explore for our kids when they came home from school.

-By the way, if you’re not a big DIYer, you can buy one for all this fun sensory and visual stimuli.
-This tabletop zen garden is the #1 best seller in preschool garden play on Amazon (where do they come up with these categories?) and comes with two different miniature rakes, a little broom, and a couple of mini crane figurines.
+By the way, if you’re not a big DIYer, you can buy a tabletop zen garden like this one that comes with two different miniature rakes, a little broom, and a couple of mini crane figurines.